Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Numerical simulations

+In this section we numerically test the \ADANN\ methodology as described in \cref{sect:rough_overview} in the case of four operators related to parametric \PDE\ problems and compare its performance with existing operator learning architectures and classical numerical methods.
+First, in \cref{sect:bbo} we describe the black box optimization methods used in the \ADANN\ methodology in our numerical simulations.
+We then consider the numerical approximation of operators mapping initial values to terminal values of one and two-dimensional Sine-Gordon-type equations in \cref{sect:SG_simul}, the numerical approximation of an operator mapping initial values to terminal values of the viscous Burgers equation in \cref{sect:Burgers}, and the numerical approximation of an operator mapping source terms to terminal values of a reaction-diffusion equation in \cref{sect:ReactionDiffusion}.

+In every considered problem, all models (i.e., all base models, all difference models, and all other operator learning models) are trained using the same training and validation set with the Adam optimizer with adaptive learning rates (cf.\ \cref{sect:training} for a detailed description of our adaptive training procedure).
+Moreover, to provide a fair comparison between the \ADANN\ methodology and other operator learning architectures we repeat the training of every operator learning model several times with different initializations and select the best performing trained model over all training runs as the approximation for that architecture.
+In every considered problem, the $L^2$-errors of all methods are approximated using a Monte Carlo approximation based on the same test set.
+The parameters chosen to generate train, validation, and test sets, as well as additional hyperparameters for each problem are listed in \cref{table:training_hyperparams} in \cref{sect:training}.

-All the simulations in this subsection were run on a remote machine on \texttt{https://vast.ai} equipped with an \textsc{NVIDIA GeForce RTX 3090} GPU with 24 GB RAM and an \textsc{Intel® Xeon®} E5-2696 v2 CPU with 32 GB of total system RAM.
-All the ADANN, ANN, and FNO models were trained using $2^{19}$ training samples, which were computed ahead of the training in 311 seconds.
+All the simulations were run on a remote machine on \texttt{https://vast.ai} equipped with an \textsc{NVIDIA GeForce RTX 3090} GPU with 24 GB RAM and an \textsc{Xeon®} E5-2698 v3 CPU with 32 GB of total system RAM.
+As the evaluation time of models on GPUs can be highly variable, we report the average evaluation time over $\nrEvalRuns$ test set evaluations for each method.
+The code for all numerical simulations is available at \url{https://github.com/vwurstep/ADANNs}.